Captain Judy’s Corner: Flexibility is the Key to Safety in a Thunderstorm

 Can radar help pilots avoid thunderstorms?

-Every pilot’s preflight should involve a careful review of weather that includes SIGMETs and Convective SIGMETs.
+Every pilot’s preflight should involve a careful review of pilot fitness using IMSAFE and weather that includes SIGMETs and Convective SIGMETs.
 SIGMET information includes severe turbulence, and Convective SIGMETs provide information on line, area, embedded, or severe thunderstorms.
 This helps with thunderstorm flexibility.

 What if a thunderstorm impacts flight plans?